A Muslim millennial was elected the country’s first out nonbinary lawmaker — in Oklahoma

-More than a year later, Turner — a queer, Black Muslim who wears a hijab and identifies as nonbinary — won a seat in the Oklahoma state legislature on Tuesday‚ becoming the first openly nonbinary state lawmaker in the country.
+More than a year later, Turner — a queer, Black Muslim who wears a hijab and identifies as nonbinary — won a seat Tuesday in the Oklahoma state legislature‚ becoming the first openly nonbinary state lawmaker in the country.

-Their decisive victory Tuesday night came as no surprise in the solidly blue 88th state House district, which covers a diverse, growing part of Oklahoma City.
-But in a night of historic firsts set by LGBTQ candidates across the nation, Turner’s win arguably stands out for the number of barriers it broke — and for where it all happened.
+Turner’s decisive victory Tuesday night came as no surprise in the solidly blue 88th state House district, which covers a diverse, growing part of Oklahoma City.
+But in a night of historic firsts set by LGBTQ candidates across the nation, the win arguably stands out for the number of barriers it broke — and for where it all happened.

 Besides becoming the highest-ranking nonbinary official in the country, Turner will also be the first practicing Muslim elected to the Oklahoma state legislature, which in 2019 blocked an imam from conducting the chamber’s daily prayer.